ist-dresden/composum-launch/README.md

 - **slingstarter**: starts a [Sling Starter](https://github.com/apache/sling-org-apache-sling-starter) on JDK 11 with enabled debugging and JMX and some provisions to automatically install more packages when a derived docker image is started.
 On dockerhub this is available as [composum/slingstarter](https://cloud.docker.com/u/composum/repository/docker/composum/slingstarter).

+- **slingstarter-stepwisedeploy**: docker image based on slingstarter that sets up some basic scripts for the stepwise deployment of packages within sling starter from a docker image to avoid problems with dependencies between them.
+On dockerhub available as [composum/slingstarter-stepwisedeploy](https://cloud.docker.com/u/composum/repository/docker/composum/slingstarter-stepwisedeploy).

 - **pages/docker**: docker image based on slingstarter, it deploys both the newest version of the [Composum Nodes](https://github.com/ist-dresden/composum), [Composum Platform](https://github.com/ist-dresden/composum-platform) and [Composum Pages](https://github.com/ist-dresden/composum-pages).
 On dockerhub this is available as [composum/pages](https://cloud.docker.com/u/composum/repository/docker/composum/pages).
+(TODO: make this based on slingstarter-stepwisedeploy.)

 - compatibilty/**slingstarter-compat**: like slingstarter, but with the earliest Sling Launchpad version that is supported the Composum Nodes (as of 4/2019: version 9 on JDK 8).

 - compatibilty/**nodes-compat**: like slingstarter, but with the earliest Sling Launchpad version that is supported the Composum Nodes (as of 4/2019: version 9 on JDK 8).

+Since there are various modules involved, we normally use the pages version as version number for all docker images, as kind of the leading module.

 # Start Composum Pages using docker